tumurzakov/tumurzakov.github.io/_posts/2021-05-23-manticore.md

 SELECT * FROM table WHERE MATCH('@value value');
 ```

 I'm very glad to find such a good project as Manticore.
-Thanx for it to maintainers!
+Huge thanx for it to maintainers!